18 email marketing performance metrics for improved campaign tracking

 3

-Send personalized email campaigns relevant to their needs and interests.
+Send personalized email campaigns: Make them relevant to each group’s needs and interests.

 -